Details

 Form and usage:

-with N' or 'covers with', 'sprinkles with' etc.
+The meaning of this affix is 'Agent smears Patient with N' or 'covers with', 'sprinkles with' etc.

 It is a verbalising variant of the verbal affix V{təq}V, 'Vb gradually'.

-According to the comparative Eskimo Dictionary, they derive from the same morpheme, although their meanings seem to be only vaguely related: smearing something with N is presumably done gradually/in stages.
+According to the Comparative Eskimo Dictionary, they derive from the same morpheme, although their meanings seem to be only vaguely related: smearing something with N is presumably done gradually/in stages.

 Right sandhi: